NordicSemiconductor/nRF-Logger-API/README.md

 Logger.log(logSession, Level.INFO, text);
 Logger.e(logSession, R.string.error, someArg);
 ```
-If nRF Logger application is not installed on the device those methods does nothing.
+If nRF Logger application is not installed on the device those methods do nothing.

 ### Basic information